Mandated Reporter Training for Employees:

 In early 2014, ATIXA heard your requests and introduced its original version of this training tool.
-Today, in response to the newest rounds of federal regulation and guidance (VAWA Section 304 and the OCR Title IX Q&A from April 2014) and valuable feedback from our current users, we have re-designed this tool to better meet the needs of your campus.
-We’ve heard your requests for ATIXA to create the tool you need, and now you can train your employees with ease, online.
+Then, in response to VAWA Section 304 and valuable feedback from our users, we re-designed this tool to better meet the needs of your campus.
+We heard your requests for ATIXA to create the tool you need, and now you can train your employees with ease, online.

 The training comprehensively covers reporting of sex and gender discrimination incidents, including sexual harassment, sexual assault, bullying, stalking and related behaviors, thus satisfying the expectations of Title IX and Title VII.
 The training also addresses the reporting of crimes and crime statistics for Clery Act compliance, when those crimes intersect with Title IX and Title VII.

 ATIXA offers two versions of its Mandated Reporter Training for Employees – Version 1 and Version 2.
 Both of these trainings provide the same legislative review, offer additional details on reporting requirements and guidance on the Title IX Coordinator role.
 Where these two versions differ is in the definition of employee roles as a mandated reporter.
 This definition is driven by your institutional policies.